Phil Greatwich

-Philip Carlo Barbon Greatwich (born 21 January 1987) is an English-born Philippine international footballer.
-He qualifies for that country because his mother Carolina is Filipina.
-He plays as a full back.
+Philip Carlo Barbon Greatwich (born 21 January 1987) is a former footballer who played as a full-back.
+Born in England, he played for the Philippines national team internationally.

+Club career

 Greatwich was born in Brighton, and began his football career as a schoolboy with Brighton & Hove Albion.
 Released as a 16-year-old, he made his debut in first-team football for Burgess Hill Town of the Isthmian League Division One South, and won the club's Young Player of the Year award for the 2005–06 season.
-Greatwich received his first call-up to the senior Philippine national team in October 2006, and played in all three of the Philippines' group matches in the 2007 ASEAN Football Championship finals.

 In 2007, he went to the United States to begin a course in Sports Management at Towson University, Maryland, where he played for the Towson Tigers soccer team.

+International career

+Greatwich qualified for the Philippines national team because his mother Carolina is Filipina.
+He received his first call-up to the Philippines national team in October 2006, and played in all three of the Philippines' group matches in the 2007 ASEAN Football Championship finals.

+Personal life

 Greatwich's older brother Chris and younger brother Simon are also Philippines international footballers.